lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Round

-Make an attack with -2 to hit, then you may move backward 1m.
-If you do move backward, get +2 to armour rating against the first attack from the target for the duration.
+Make an attack with -2 to hit, then move backward 1m.
+Get +2 to armour rating against the first attack from the target for the duration.

 ## Battle Cry